bcgov/nr-showcase-devops-tools/tools/README.md

 #### Add Service Account Access to other Projects

-This is required in order to allow Jenkins to have the RBAC permissions to handle deployments in other namespaces.
+This is required in order to allow Jenkins to have the RBAC permissions to handle deployments in other associated namespaces.

 ```sh
 oc -n $dev policy add-role-to-user admin system:serviceaccount:$tools:jenkins-prod